laskovez/locust_test_performance/README.md

 ## To run tests in docker-container's without UI

 1. Add `--headless` option for master service command in `docker-compose.yml`
-2. Update locust file in docker-compose.yml for both: master and worker containers
+2. Update locust file in `docker-compose.yml` for both: master and worker services
 3. Configure number of users, spawn rate and run time in `locust.conf` file
 4. Run `docker build -t locust .` for building the base locust image
 5. Run `docker-compose up --scale worker=n`, n - number of workers.